Edge of Winter: Background

 Sharon O'Neill began her career in the 1970s in New Zealand, then gained major success in Australia.
 The early 1980s proved O'Neill's most commercially successful solo period, however a legal battle with her then record company CBS caused a delay in her career.
 O'Neill returned with 1987's Danced in the Fire on Polydor, and recorded her follow-up, Edge of Winter, for the same label.

 Edge of Winter was not a commercial success, neither were its two singles "Satin Sheets" and "Poster Girl".
 Speaking to The Sydney Morning Herald in April 1991, O'Neill said: "I would like for it to be heard more.
 Whether that's my fault or the record company's I don't know.
 But there just hasn't been enough support from radio.
 The album was released at a terrible time and it probably got swallowed up."

 In 2014, O'Neill was interviewed by Murray Cammick for Audio Culture.
 When speaking of her career with Polydor, she said: "It was great doing the two Polydor albums, I put a lot of hard work into them but the last album Edge Of Winter is as scarce as hen's teeth, I've only got one copy.
 They only made a certain amount."

 Track listing

+Personnel

+Credits adapted from the liner notes of Edge of Winter.